Flatiron-School-Assignments-Projects/dsc-phase-2-project/README-Peninah.md

 We explored the datasets to understand their schema, size, data types, and examine the presence of invalid or inconsistent data such as missing values, duplicates, placeholders, and outliers.

 ### Data Transformation
-We transformed the data into DataFrames using the Pandas library in Python and I performed different transformations and analyses to suit
+We transformed the data into DataFrames using the Pandas library in Python and we performed different transformations and analyses to suit.

 ### Feature Engineering
 Based on the avaliable variables, we engineered new variables that would better suit our analysis and modelling.

 ### Data Analysis
 We analyzed the relationship between the most influential predictor variables and price, which is the response variable.

+### Hypothesis Testing
+We tested the statistical significance of the various findings from our analysis.

 ### Multiple Regression Modelling
 We build the best-fitting model for inferring the relationship between predictor variables and the response variable.